 I was hooked right away.
 In fact, within a week, I was using four or five hits of meth a day to stay high.
 Within a month, I was arguing with my parents so much I had to move out.
 I would do anything with anyone to get drugs -- steal car stereos, have sex, whatever.
 Often when I woke up I didn't know where I was or how I had gotten there.

 I hit bottom when I decided I no longer wanted to live.
 My "friends" tried to help me commit suicide by giving me a huge amount of drugs and alcohol.
 I didn't die -- but when I woke up I was so sick I finally knew I needed help.
 I called the youth pastor at our church.
 He called my parents and they got me into a treatment program.
+Get information on which type of meth rehab is right for you.

 Today I am clean and sober, but I still have lingering issues.
 I don't deal with stress well because meth damages parts of the brain.
 Sometimes I have cravings so strong that it feels like I've used again.
 But two years after I got out of rehab, I fell in love with a wonderful man, married him, and got pregnant.
 I consider my daughter my little miracle.